Multiplicative non-Gaussian model error estimation in data assimilation: Accounting for Model Uncertainty

 \subsubsection{B1 - Analysis Increment Based Method}

-Several researchers have investigated the potential of utilising analysis increments from a data assimilation run to characterize model errors \citep[][see for example]{Leith1978, Li2009, Mitchell2015}.
+Several researchers have investigated the potential of using analysis increments from a data assimilation run to characterize model errors, see for example \citep{Leith1978, Li2009, Mitchell2015}.
 We adopt the recently proposed ETKF-TV of \citet{Mitchell2015} as a representative method of such approaches (hereafter referred to as Method B1).
-Their method involves generating a forecast ensemble by perturbing model simulations with random noise, where the noise statistics are estimated from the analysis increments of a suitably optimized ETKF assimilation (referred to as the reanalysis assimilation run of length $T$): \begin{linenomath}
+Their method consists of estimating a Gaussian model error distribution by calculating the mean and covariance of the analysis-forecast differences over a so-called reanalysis period, via: